joey-qytyku/OS-90-i386/docs/boot2.md

 # Boot process and Legacy Drivers

-## Goals and Summary of Design

-OS/90 is designed to maximize DOS compatibility.
-It can load and execute DOS drivers and applications.
-90.COM is the program that initializes the system.
-Before this runs, MS-DOS is loaded by the boot sector and parses CONFIG.SYS (see note).
-COMMAND.COM executes next.
-AUTOEXEC.BAT is executed by the COMMAND.COM and TSR drivers are loaded in conventional memory.
-90.COM performs the boot process.

-16-bit DOS drivers can be used by the operating system.
-Device drivers (not speaking of .SYS files in CONFIG) always hook interrupts (often an IRQ).
-DOS drivers cannot be loaded after this.
+## GRABIRQ.SYS

+This is a device driver loaded by the DOS kernel on startup.
+It traps INT 21H calls and records modifications to the real mode interrupt vector table using the DOS API calls 25H and 35H.
+This is so that IRQ lines assumed to be free can be used by devices and busses with plug-and-play support (ISA PNP/PCI).

+This driver is required and its installation is checked on boot.

-## 90.COM
+## OS90.COM

-This file is the main boostrap program.
-It requires HIMEM.SYS or some other XMS driver to be loaded.
-Only the 2.0 feature set is used, so older versions should work.
-XMS is used so that pre-existing drivers using extended memory blocks can work.
-The high memory area cannot be shared.
-Do not use DOS=HIGH or the system will overwrite the DOS kernel and crash the system.

-Write to EMB directly?
-Bad idea?
+This program loads the kernel and communicates some information that is easier to get in real mode.

 # HMA Issues

 The HMA is used for startup and later on for ISA DMA.
 XMS 2.0 lets only one program can use it at a time, and in this case that is the 32-bit kernel.
-Remove DOS=HIGH from confg.sys and anything that uses it.
+Remove DOS=HIGH from confg.sys and anything that may use it.
+All software is required to have a no-HMA option.

 # DOS drivers

 16-bit drivers will work.
 The DOS .SYS driver model is unsupported by the 32-bit kernel, but the DOS kernel and programs can still use them within a DOS VM.
 TSR programs like MS Mouse will also function as expected as the mouse interrupt is expected to be 16-bit.

-## ISA PnP drivers

-There are 16-bit plug-and-play drivers for ISA cards.
-Such drivers will send the initiation key and perform configuration on a detected card when it recognizes the card identification.
-ISA PnP drivers presumably use the real-mode PnP BIOS interface to get CSN information.

-OS/90 supports plug-and-play ISA and detects what resources have been assigned to each card.
-It does not reassign card select numbers as configured by the BIOS (This may be an issue).
+Plug-and-play ISA card drivers work even if the ISAPNP driver is not installed.
+These utilities may do various things with the cards, but will certainly not manipulate card select numbers set by the BIOS.
+PnP configuration utilities may do this.

+The ISAPNP bus driver scans the cards on the system for their reosurce assignments.
+If a card uses interrupts identified as 16-bit, the interrupt resources cannot be modified because the 16-bit driver will not expect that.
+Otherwise, resources are changed.
+The isolation protocol is not performed by ISAPNP and CSNs are preserved.

 In short, ISA plug-and-play cards can operate with 16-bit DOS drivers just fine.

-# Notes

-Upper memory blocks are not supported.
-EMM386 should __NEVER__ be used!
-Loading device drivers into a UMB will not do anything (they will be loaded low)

 # Parameters

 The PSP of the bootloader is passed to the kernel for parsing.
 They are case insensitive.

-/NODRIVERS